tomas-fryza/vhdl-course/Labs/01-gates/README.md

 <a name="experiments"></a>
 ## Experiments on your own

-1. In EDA Playground, verify Distributive laws:
+1. In EDA Playground, verify at least one of the Distributive laws:

 ![Distributive law1](Images/distributive1.png)